 Most of the PR trends for 2023 rely on data and technology.
 However, algorithms and artificial intelligence are not nearly enough to drive PR in the coming years.
 Humans are emotional beings and this element requires PR strategies that are meaningful and purposeful.

 With this in mind, PR professionals need to develop content that is truly relevant and valuable to the consumer.
 It’s true that value and relevance are always the key.
 This is even more important than ever now.
 Professionals need to leverage creativity and avoid any messaging that seems irrelevant and lacking in creativity.

 Social media and chatbots have significantly reduced the amount of time that PR professionals spend on email strategy.
-However, email outreach continues to provide an exceptional tool and the return on investment is still just as impressive.
+However, email outreach continues to be an exceptional tool and the return on investment is just as impressive.

 More than 80% of marketing professionals cite email strategy as being the main driver for retention and acquisition.
 What’s more, 70% of customers prefer email over any other form of business communication.

-When sending a pitch, email has a much better chance of finding its way to the front cover.
-In a recent study, journalists and bloggers still prefer email as their primary way of contact.
+When sending a pitch, email content has a much better chance of finding its way to the front cover.
+In a recent study, journalists and bloggers stated that they still prefer email as their primary way of contact.
 At Pressfarm, we combine email outreach with a couple of other strategies like social media outreach.
-However, we have been very successful in pitching our startup clients to journalists and bloggers through email outreach.
+However, we have been especially successful in pitching our startup clients to journalists and bloggers through email outreach.

 Emphasis on Artificial Intelligence for PR Will Grow

 It’s impossible to really say where the world of artificial intelligence is going right now.
 At the same time, we know that AI is already a huge component of society as a whole.
 In public relations, AI technology was once thought about with skepticism but now these tools are commonplace.